Midwestern HomeLife

 Cara Lanz

-Coconut Dream Bars are an incredibly addictive old fashioned cookie bar with a toffee shortbread crust and a gooey coconut filling.
-They are super easy to make with basic ingredients you probably already have in your pantry.
+Coconut Dream Bars are an incredibly delicious old fashioned cookie bar with a toffee shortbread crust, gooey filling, and toasty coconut.
+Delicious treat that is super easy to make with basic ingredients you probably already have.

 Course Dessert, Snack